 3. “The Other Woman” – “Cotton Eyed Joe” from Nina Simone at Carnegie Hall

-What I really hate about this song is how autobiographical it became for Nina Simone.
-The song is a tear jerker, especially with the emotion Simone evokes.
-What I love is how well she captures the true essence of this song’s lyrics.
+What I hate about this song is how autobiographical it became for Nina Simone.
+The song is a tear-jerker, especially with the emotion Simone evokes.
+What I do love is how well she captures the true essence of this song’s lyrics.
 She lived it in more ways than one.

 4. “Go to Hell” from Silk and Soul